COVID-19 Vaccine Availability

 Some immediate effects can include:

 “Basic cannabis intoxication involves inappropriate laughter, unsteady gait and red eyes.
-But higher-concentration THC products, including edibles and drops, can cause extreme effects,” says Patrick M. Lank, MD, emergency medicine physician and medical toxicologist at Northwestern Memorial Hospital.
-Dr. Lank’s research interests include novel substances of abuse and critical care of patients following overdose.
+But higher-concentration THC products, including edibles and drops, can cause extreme effects,” says Howard S. Kim, MD, an emergency medicine physician at Northwestern Memorial Hospital.

 The concentration of THC in cannabis has been increasing over the past few decades, leading to a rise in cases of THC overdose.
 An overdose can cause nausea, vomiting, palpitations and alterations in behavior such as psychosis.